mschlund/blechexamples_arduino/LED_DotMatrix/README.md

 and then build and flash the LED_DotMatrix.ino with your favorite Arduino-IDE.

-See the corresponding blog-post for this mini-project:
+See the corresponding blog-post for this mini-project: (tbd)